dimitri-yatsenko/datajoint-book/book/00-preface.md

 However, all examples will be also explained using SQL, introducing its essential syntax and concepts.
 Therefore, this book can be used to learn SQL, although in a somewhat opinionated flavor.

+## Focus on Neuroscience
+The tools and concepts in this book are general to all data-rich and computation-intensive disciplines.
+Yet the history of DataJoint and its most common applications stem from the field of systems neuroscience.
+This may explain a neuroscience focus of some of the examples in the book.

 # Contributions
 We welcome your contributions to this book as reviewers and contributors.
 Your contributions will be gratefully acknowledged.